Aimé Leon Dore: Description

 The brand's design is influenced by classic hip hop and basketball, and Teddy Santis's experiences growing up between Queens and Greece in the 1990s.
 Santis has also credited the early-2000s streetwear boutique "Nom De Guerre" as one of his "biggest inspirations".
 NDG was considered one of the earliest streetwear stores to blend high-end fashion with sneaker culture and its discreet boutique was located in a basement on the corner of Broadway and Bleecker, just minutes away from ALD's New York flagship.

+Collaborations

-The brand has also collaborated with Woolrich, Suicoke, Timberland, New Balance, New Era, Paraboot, Drake's, Porsche and Rimowa.
+The brand has collaborated with Woolrich, Suicoke, Timberland, New Balance, New Era, Paraboot, Drake's, Porsche and Rimowa.